-If your dog has developed severe diarrhea after eating sausage, water then becomes critical.
+For severe K9 diarrhea after eating sausage, water becomes critical.
 Monitor your dog for dehydration in this case.
-The richness and spiciness of the sausage along with the high salt content are a dangerous mix and can lead to severe dehydration.
+The richness and spiciness of the sausage along with the high salt content are a dangerous mix leading to severe dehydration.

 Healthy Sausage Alternatives

 Any dog will naturally start salivating at the smell of bacon or sausage, both of which are high in salt and fat.
-These are things dogs just shouldn’t be eating.
-With so many great doggy treats on the market you will not be short on choices for awesome treats for your dog.
+These are things dogs shouldn’t be eating.
+With so many great doggy treats on the market you will not be short on choices for awesome doggie treats.

-You can get bacon strip-flavored treats, which smell like real bacon, and are a healthy alternative.
-There are also healthy dog biscuits that smell just like sausages.
-Try something different and even buy some cat treats.
-The strong fish smell is often appealing to dogs and these are a great alternative when training your fluffy friend.
+You can get bacon strip-flavored treats, which smell like real bacon, a healthy alternative.
+Some healthy dog biscuits smell just like sausages.
+Try something different.
+Dog love treats that smell like fish, just as cats do, and these are a great alternative when training your canine.

 By now you know that sausages are not the safest treat choice for any dog.
 The same applies for the grease.
-If you’re thinking of pouring the grease that was left over from cooking your sausages – over your dog’s kibble as a treat, please think again.
+If you’re thinking of pouring the grease left over from cooking your sausages – over your dog’s kibble as a treat, please think again.
 Don’t do it!

-The juices from the sausage are what make that grease.
-That means it has the same or even higher salt content, unknown spices and very high fat levels that the sausage contains.
+The juices from the sausage are what make grease.
+It has even higher salt content, unknown spices and very high fat levels versus sausage.
 You can expect a very sick dog after they’ve eaten that.
-Your dog will surely start vomiting and have diarrhea if they get their mouth into some fat fatty sausage juices.
+Your dog will surely start vomiting and have diarrhea if they get their mouth into some fatty sausage juices.
 More seriously, it will shorten the life of your dog.

-Sausages are not the best option for dogs.
-In fact, they are unhealthy for a K9.
-If a piece falls on the floor it’s nothing to panic about, but to deliberately feed your dog sausages is simply a bad choice and worse habit.
+Sausages are not a good option for dogs.
+They are unhealthy for K9s.
+If a piece falls on the floor it’s nothing to panic about, but to deliberately feed your dog sausages is a bad choice and terrible habit.